- How do I change my meal plan?

 Yes, the 2 meal flexible block 30 may be used for club meal exchange.

-The Today's Menus section of the Dining Services website provides nutritional analysis of many of the foods served each day in each dining venue.
+The Today's Menus section of the Campus Dining website provides nutritional analysis of many of the foods served each day in each dining venue.
 In addition, allergen information is also contained there.
 View the Using Today's Menu section of this website for details.

 Which of the fruit juices available at campus juice dispensers do not contain high-fructose corn syrup?